UdhyaKumarKMIT/NextStop/Next_Stop-Frontend/README.md

     npm install jwt-decode

-# to use map feature
+# To use map feature
     npm install leaflet

+# For chatbot, we used GEMINI
+    npm install @google/generative-ai